What is Closed-Loop Marketing?

 But if this all sounds pretty dependent on tools, you're right -- it does.
 In order to set up closed-loop marketing, you need to be able to map marketing activities to sales.
 As we hinted at earlier, such an integration requires connecting your marketing software to your customer relationship management (CRM) software.
 In other words, you need to be able to tie the intelligence emerging from your marketing communication with prospective, current, and former customers to the intelligence your internal team has built with these same people.

-The purpose of a CRM system is to synchronize the activities of your sales, marketing, and customer support teams.
+- Customer Relationship Management Software -- The purpose of a CRM system is to synchronize the activities of your sales, marketing, and customer support teams.
 A CRM platform can support your business in a number of ways ranging from selling and fulfillment to identifying and rewarding loyal customers.
 SAP, Oracle, Salesforce, and SugarCRM are some the most commonly known CRM systems.

 Integrating the Two Tools